 Let’s create the Product and all Variants for the fictional “Hinkledink Picture Frame” product.
-Input the product’s Name, SKU, a Master Price (remember, you can change this for each variant), and make sure to set the Available On date to today, so it will show up in your store.
-Check the boxes for the options this particular product has, and click “Create”.
+Input the product’s Name, SKU, and Master Price (remember, you can change this for each variant).
+Make sure to set the Available On date to today so it will show up in your store.
+Check the boxes for the options this particular product has and click “Create”.

 Clicking the box next to an Option Type title will automatically check all of its Option Values for you.